rapid7/metasploit-framework/Metasploit-Remote-Data-Service-and-REST-API.md

 http://\<interface\>:\<port\>/api/v1/api-docs

 ## Utilizing the Data Service in msfconsole
-The `db_connect` command can be used to connect to the remote data service, or a Postgres database, to enable data storage.

 ### Connecting
 You can use the `db_connect` command to connect to the desired data service.
 Please note that you can only be connected to one data service at a time.
 The `db_disconnect` command will need to be used before switching to a new data service.
 You can use `db_status` to see information about the currently connected data service.